gohugoio/hugo/content/templates/shortcode-templates.md

 [docsshortcodes]: https://github.com/spf13/hugo/tree/master/docs/layouts/shortcodes "See the shortcode source directory for the documentation site you're currently reading."
 [figure]: /content-management/shortcodes/#figure
 [hugosc]: /content-management/shortcodes/#using-hugo-s-built-in-shortcodes
+[lookup order]: /templates/lookup-order/ "See the order in which Hugo traverses your template files to decide where and how to render your content at build time"
 [pagevars]: /variables/page/ "See which variables you can leverage in your templating for page vs list templates."
 [parent]: /variables/shortcodes/
 [shortcodesvars]: /variables/shortcodes/ "Certain variables are specific to shortcodes, although most .Page variables can be accessed within your shortcode template."